hayleadoty/School_District_Analysis/README.md

 # School_District_Analysis

 ## Overview of the Analysis
-The purpose of this analysis was to update the school district analysis results previously obtained in our first analysis due to academic dishonesty that occurred at Thomas High School.
+The purpose of this analysis was to update the school district analysis results previously obtained in our first analysis due to academic dishonesty that occurred at Thomas High School at the ninth grade level.
 We replaced the math and reading scores for Thomas High School while keeping the rest of the analysis intact.

 ## Results
 - The district summary was affected